sandialabs/suncal/doc/Manual/manual.md

 Because there are two free variables (density and mass), there are actually infinite solutions to the problem.
 However, one variable can be sweept while solving the reverse uncertainty requirement for the other variable, and any solution falling under the resulting curve will be acceptable to meet the maximum density uncertainty.

-To enter this setup into the Calculator, add a **Reverse Sweep** to a new Project.
+To enter this setup into Suncal, add a **Reverse Sweep** to a new Project.
 Enter the measurement model and nominal quantities for mass and diameter.
 Next, enter the target uncertianty under the **Target** section.
 The function to solve is **rho**, the target value is **14.967**, and target uncertainty is **0.02**.
 Note the k = 1 value should be entered here.